itsmardan/wkblogprivate/content/service-fees/index.md

 - Two optional custom **domains**.
 - Custom **CRM** for lead and sales management.
 - **Communication tracking** across text, WhatsApp, and email.
-- An £800 **PPC advertising** budget is included.
+- An £££ **PPC advertising** budget is included.
 - Full **intellectual property ownership**.

 ### Growth Package

 - Includes everything from the Solo Package.
 - Three extra modules: **AI sales automation**, essential **financial management**, and more.
-- Option to add custom modules at £2,000 each.
+- Option to add custom modules at ££££s each.

 ### Enterprise Solution